modoboa/modoboa/doc/upgrade.rst

    REDIS_QUOTA_DB = 0
    REDIS_URL = 'redis://{}:{}/{}'.format(REDIS_HOST, REDIS_PORT, REDIS_QUOTA_DB)

-Or, if Redis listen on unix socket:
+Or, if Redis listen on unix socket and you are not using the Modoboa installer:

 .. sourcecode:: python